 Each biennium, the state Pension Funding Council adopts PERS Plan 1 employer contribution rates, PERS Plan 2 employer and employee contribution rates, and PERS Plan 3 employer contribution rates.
-Employee contribution rates for Plan 1 are established by statute at 6 percent for state agencies and local government unit employees, and at 7.5 percent for state government elected officials.
+Employee contribution rates for Plan 1 are established by statute at 6% for state agencies and local government unit employees, and at 7.5% for state government elected officials.
 The employer and employee contribution rates for Plan 2 and the employer contribution rate for Plan 3 are developed by the Office of the State Actuary to fully fund Plan 2 and the defined benefit portion of Plan 3.
-Under PERS Plan 3, employer contributions finance the defined benefit portion of the plan and member contributions finance the defined contribution portion.
-The Plan 3 employee contribution rates range from 5 percent to 15 percent, based on member choice.
-Two of the options are graduated rates dependent on the employee's age.
+Under PERS Plan 3, employer contributions finance the defined benefit portion of the plan and member contributions finance the defined contribution rates range from 5% to 15%.